elnukakujo/Book-Library-Management-API/README.md

 To run the CRUD operations, you have two options:
 - Use the REST Client VSCode extension to send request from the MyRequests.http file
 - Or go to localhost:{port}/swagger , for a better UI

+## Access the database
+If you want to access the database element without running the app, be sure to install the sqlite extension in vscode.
+Then open the command panel and open the database.
+A small windows opens in the bottom right letting you see the elements in your database